Vsevomes/HighPerfCpp_lab2/README.md

 deactivate
 ```

-Results will appear in plot directory
+Results will be appear in plot directory